-Have you ever seen washed up shells that have a perfectly circular hole or cut out?
-Well, you can thank moons snails for your new shell necklace!
-Moon snails eat a variety of clam, mussels, and other mollusks – sometimes even other moon snails!
-They do this by suctioning to their prey’s shell and using their radula, or tongue, to drill into it; while simultaneously secreting the enzyme carbonic anhydrate, which is believed to soften the shell for easier drilling.
-Finally, the moon snail can digest its well deserved dinner.
+Have you ever seen washed up shells that have a perfectly circular hole cut out?
+They make for a great necklace, and you can thank moons snails for your new shell necklace.
+Moon snails eat a variety of clam, mussels, and other mollusks.
+Sometimes, they even eat other moon snails.
+To eat, they suction to their prey’s shell and use their radula, or tongue, to drill into it while simultaneously secreting the enzyme carbonic anhydrate, which is believed to soften the shell for easier drilling.
+Once there is a hole, the moon snail can digest its well-deserved dinner.

-Remember, if you are ever tide pooling and come across one of these guys, feel free to gently pick them up to get a closer look, just remember to put them back exactly where you found them!
+Remember, if you are ever tide pooling and come across one of these guys, feel free to gently pick them up to get a closer look.
+However, remember to put them back exactly where you found them.